 - Not a big jump from the cheaper Yamaha NS-C210BL

 Now that we’ve run through our recommended center channel speakers, lets go through the key factors and points to look out for when deciding which speaker will best fit your home theater setup.

 Things to Consider

-There are various things you need to consider when purchasing a center channel speaker.
+There are various things you need to consider when purchasing home theater speakers.
 Here are the most important:

 Size and appearance

 Though not particularly important in the grand scheme of things, the size and appearance of the center channel should also be considered.
 You will want to make sure you have enough room for it, and choose one that looks like it really belongs with the rest of your home theater equipment.